Ride (band)

 The band's first two albums, Nowhere (1990) and Going Blank Again (1992), have been critically acclaimed as two of the greatest shoegaze albums of all time.
 The latter's lead single, "Leave Them All Behind", was the band's most commercially successful song, reaching No. 9 on the UK Singles Chart.
 Both Going Blank Again and its 1994 follow-up, Carnival of Light, peaked at No. 5 on the UK Albums Chart.

 Ride broke up in 1996 prior to the release of their fourth album Tarantula, which received negative reviews.
 Bell joined Oasis in 1999 as their bassist.
-The band reunited in 2014 to tour again, and also put out the albums Weather Diaries (2017) and This Is Not a Safe Place (2019).
+The band reunited in 2014 to tour again, and also put out the albums Weather Diaries (2017), This Is Not a Safe Place (2019) and Interplay (2024).

 History

-Starting out (1988–1989)
+1988–1989: Starting out

 Andy Bell and Mark Gardener had been to Cheney School in Oxford, appearing in the school's musical theatre productions, and in October 1988, they moved to Banbury to do Foundation Studies in Art & Design at North Oxfordshire College and the Oxfordshire School of Art & Design.
 There they met Laurence Colbert and Steve Queralt.
 Queralt, who also went to Cheney School, was recruited from the local Our Price record shop where he worked as a singles buyer (although Bell and Queralt had already played together in an obscure reggae/pop band called "Big Spiderback").
 After considering various names, the band settled for 'Ride', with its evocation of travel, and after the ride cymbal.
-Bell has cited a performance by The Smiths as the inspiration for forming a band.
+Bell has cited a performance by the Smiths as the inspiration for forming a band.
 The band formed in the summer of 1988 and played their first gig as Ride for the College's Christmas Party towards the end of the year.
 While still at Banbury, the band produced a demo tape, recorded in Queralt's bedroom and hallway, including the tracks "Chelsea Girl" and "Drive Blind".
 Queralt and his record shop boss and future Ride manager Dave Newton had started a live music night in Oxford called Local Support, and it was due to a cancellation by another band that Ride got their first proper gig at one of these nights.
-Jim Reid of The Jesus and Mary Chain heard a copy of the demo that was in the possession of the DJ Gary Crowley, and this led to interest from former Mary Chain manager Alan McGee.
+Jim Reid of the Jesus and Mary Chain heard a copy of the demo that was in the possession of the DJ Gary Crowley, and this led to interest from former Mary Chain manager Alan McGee.
 After the band supported the Soup Dragons in 1989, McGee signed them to his Creation Records label.